seancfong/seancfong/README.md

 ## About me
 [ :seedling: ] Hi there!
 I am a third-year student majoring in Computer Science at UC Irvine.

+[ :office: ] I am also a part-time front-end developer at CORSAIR.

-[ :books: ] I enjoy learning new things to do, such as building full-stack web projects and hackathons!
+[ :books: ] Exploring new things keeps me occupied, such as building full-stack web projects and winning hackathons!

-[ :camera: ] When I am not programming, I enjoy playing piano, photography, and building mechanical keyboards.
+[ :camera: ] During my free time, I enjoy playing piano, photography, and building mechanical keyboards.

-[ :airplane: ] I also enjoy traveling to different destinations with my family.
+[ :airplane: ] I also travel to different places worldwide!
 My latest trip was to Catalina Island (August 2023).

 ## Metrics